Optimal Power Flow

 Arguments

-The function requires the PowerSystem composite type to establish the framework.
+The function requires the PowerSystem type to establish the framework.
 Next, the optimizer argument is also required to create and solve the optimization problem.
-Specifically, JuliaGrid constructs the AC optimal power flow using the JuMP package and provides support for commonly employed solvers.
-For more detailed information, please consult the JuMP documenatation.
+Specifically, JuliaGrid constructs the DC optimal power flow using the JuMP package and provides support for commonly employed solvers.
+For more detailed information, please consult the JuMP documentation.

 Updates